-The draft reviewed IDP and Budget was submitted to Council for approval on the 31 May 2022 and the approved IDP and budget was advertised in the Herald on the 7 June 2022.
+The draft reviewed IDP and Budget will be submitted to Council for approval on the 31 May 2023 and the approved IDP and budget will be advertised in the Herald on the 7 June 2023.

 1.4.
-MEC COMMENTS ON SRVM IDP 2021/2022
+MEC COMMENTS ON SRVM IDP 2022/2023

-Table 2: MEC COMMENTS ON SRVM IDP 2021/2022
+Table 2: MEC COMMENTS ON SRVM IDP 2022/2023

 MEC COMMENTS RESPONSIBLE REMEDIAL ACTION/ PLAN TIME FRAME DEPARTMENT To develop land Audit and Infrastructure Land audit was advertised in this current year of 2021/22 but could June 2023 land invasion policy to Planning and not proceed due to financial constraints. enable better effective Development Infrastructure plans to submit the project for advertisement again understanding and in the new financial year for procurement and implementation management of its space.
-Municipality must develop Infrastructure Storm water management plan will be drafted, formulated for May 2022 and approve Storm Water Planning and submission to council for approval Management Plan.
-Development The municipality need to Infrastructure Infrastructure maintenance plan is to be developed and May 2022 develop infrastructure Planning and consolidate that it encompasses all assets of Infrastructure.
+Municipality must Infrastructure Storm water management plan will be drafted, formulated for May 2022 develop.
+Planning and submission to council for approval and approve Storm Water Development Management Plan.
+The municipality need to Infrastructure Infrastructure maintenance plan is to be developed and May 2022 develop infrastructure Planning and consolidate that it encompasses all assets of Infrastructure.
 I.e., maintenance plan for the Development water services equipment maintenance plan, water plants both municipalities to do proper WTW and WWTW which will include activity plan as per the norms asset management and standards of DWS.